 As I’ve aged, I’ve become more and more keen on minimalism within my living space.
 I hate clutter, and I’m not a fan of owning stuff; if I don’t need it and use it, out it goes.
 Also, I’m not a collector…that is, not in the hobby or investment sense.
-There are, in fact, two “collections” in my home, and both continue to grow: my vinyl and my books.
+There are, in fact, two “collections” in my home: my maps and my books.
 Since I do need them and I do use them, they’re not going anywhere.
-When I’m not exploring the wonders of the world outside these walls, it’s likely that I’m indulging my love for music or my love for the printed word.
+When my maps and I are not exploring the wonders of the world outside these walls, it’s likely that I’m indulging my love for the printed word.

 My library is not overloaded with obvious titles…the classics that are known to everyone; I do have many of those, but I also have a boatload of obscure material.
 There are millions of old books out there worth reading, even though the titles aren’t familiar to most people, or to me.
 I take chances.
 If a book is truly awful, I’ll trade it in at my favorite bookstore.
 That doesn’t happen often; most of them, I keep, as I enjoy reading a book more than once and finding things that I didn’t fully appreciate the first time through, and I’ll often use a book as a guide when I want to visit interesting places that the story brought to my attention.